alejandromunoznavarro/alejandromunoznavarro/README.md

 # Hello, I'm Alejandro Muñoz Navarro! 👋

 I'm an Artificial Intelligence Researcher based in Spain, with a strong foundation in computer engineering and a passion for developing innovative AI solutions.
-Currently, I'm exploring the frontiers of AI at the Ontology Engineering Group, Technical University of Madrid, focusing on Natural Language Processing (NLP) to make information more accessible.
+Currently, I'm exploring the frontiers of AI at the Royal Spanish Academy (RAE).

 ## 📚 Education
 - **Master of Science in Artificial Intelligence**, Technical University of Madrid (CGPA: 8.13)